KnowledgeCaptureAndDiscovery/ods-docker/README.md

     kcapd/ods-enigma       latest              8e5888362ff4        12 minutes ago      1.27GB

-## 3. Testing the Docker Image
+## 4. Testing the Docker Image

 a.
 To test the docker image, run the following command.
 The wiki will be available at http://localhost:8080/wiki.
 The default admin username/password is admin/admin123.

     > docker run -it -p8080:8080 kcapd/ods-enigma

 b.
-You can bootstrap the ontology for the wiki from http://localhost:8080/wiki/index.php/Special:WTBootstrap.
-For enigma, it can be loaded from https://w3id.org/enigma.
-(Note that it could take upto 5 minutes for all the concepts & properties from the ontology to be imported onto the Wiki).
-Afterwards, when you create any new page, you can choose the category for the page, which creates the appropriate UI for the properties of the page to be filled out.
+You can view or bootstrap the ontology for the wiki from http://localhost:8080/wiki/index.php/Special:WTBootstrap.
+(For enigma, it is pre-loaded from https://w3id.org/enigma, and you don't need to import it.
+Note that it could take upto 5 minutes for all the concepts & properties from the ontology to be imported onto the Wiki).

+c.
+When you create any new page, you can choose the category for the page, which creates the appropriate UI for the properties of the page to be filled out.